Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 72 eclipses in Saros 161: 9P 35T 3H 5A 20P

-The longest and shortest eclipses of Saros 161 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 161 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 161 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 161.

 TD of